Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 It usually only takes one or two applications.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I've been looking up herbs and supplements to help my leg ulcer heal faster.
 So far I've found garlic, vitamin C, and tea bags.
-So if you know what other herbs and supplements would help, please let me know.

 Essential oil of tea tree, as well as eucalyptus, are very healing to the skin but do not use full strength.
 Use 1 part to 5 parts EVOO or coconut oil.